Greg Maddux: Second stint with the Los Angeles Dodgers (2008)

 Maddux was traded back to the Los Angeles Dodgers on August 19 for two players to be named later or cash considerations by the San Diego Padres.
 His return to Los Angeles was unlike his debut, though, as he allowed 7 earned runs on 9 hits while taking a loss against the Philadelphia Phillies.

 Maddux pitched his 5,000th career inning against the San Francisco Giants on September 19.
 On September 27, in his final start of the season, he won his 355th game, moving him ahead of Roger Clemens into 8th place in all-time wins.
 Maddux ranks tenth in career strikeouts with 3,371.
 His strikeout total is balanced against 999 walks.
 For the 2008 season, he posted an 8–13 record.
 His 1.4 walks per 9 innings pitched were the best in the majors.

 After the Dodgers won the National League West, Maddux was moved to the bullpen after manager Joe Torre decided to go with a three-man rotation.
-Maddux pitched four innings of relief during the series (which the Dodgers lost), allowing no runs.
-Maddux was noted for his ability to warm up quickly.
+Maddux pitched three innings of relief during the series (which the Dodgers lost), allowing two runs.
 Maddux received his 18th Gold Glove Award in November 2008, extending his own major league record.
-A month later, he announced his retirement.
+In December, he announced his retirement.

 Post-playing career

 On January 11, 2010, Maddux was hired by the Chicago Cubs as an assistant to General Manager Jim Hendry.
 In his return to Chicago, his focus was on developing pitchers' styles and techniques throughout the organization, including minor league affiliates.
 For the 2012 season Maddux left his position with the Cubs and joined the Texas Rangers organization, where his brother Mike was the pitching coach.

 He was announced as the pitching coach for the USA team in the 2013 World Baseball Classic.

 On February 2, 2016, he was hired by the Dodgers as a special assistant to the President of Baseball Operations, Andrew Friedman.

 On July 6, 2016, Maddux was hired as an assistant baseball coach for the University of Nevada, Las Vegas.
 For 4 years, he served as the pitching coach.
-Greg's son, Chase, is a pitcher for the Rebels.
+Greg's son, Chase, was a pitcher for the Rebels.

-On February 14, 2023, Maddux was hired as a special assistant for Spring Traning by the Texas Rangers, joining his brother Mike Maddux who is the new pitching coach.
+On February 14, 2023, Maddux was hired as a special assistant for Spring Training by the Texas Rangers, joining his brother Mike Maddux, who became the team's new pitching coach.